aVANT GARDENER

 For the painters, the notion of slow looking—slowing down, being present, closely observing detail, colour, light, temperature, texture—is the art of the thinking hand, one that records one’s experiences filtered through all of the senses.
 Slow looking is also active looking.
 The artist must ‘see’ in a different way and consciously, or unconsciously, decide—what interests me here?
 What am I including, or excluding?
 There is an openness and curiosity to look at something as if for the first time.

 For the ceramicist, and one of the life models, Danni Bryant, the theme is even deeper.
-Not only does the act of modeling bring a stillness and meditative exchange of energy that respectful slowing looking enables, she is also invigorated and inspired to contemplate her own artistic practice, one of slow making, a ‘prolonged engagement with the tactility of a medium and technique’.
+Not only does the act of modelling bring a stillness and meditative exchange of energy that respectful slowing looking enables, she is also invigorated and inspired to contemplate her own artistic practice, one of slow making, a ‘prolonged engagement with the tactility of a medium and technique’.

 WORKING FROM THE MODEL